-Step 3 (Optional) Check Custom to enter the server address as your desire.
+Step 3 (Optional) Check Custom and enter the server address as needed.
+The default server address is dev.hik-connect.com.

-Step 4 (Optional) Check Enable Stream Encryption, verification code is required for remote access and live view.
+Step 4 (Optional) Check Enable Stream Encryption and verification code will be required for remote access and live view.